 Many communities have limited exposure to the natural world and botanical gardens can help fill that void.
 Whether advising on a community garden, connecting kids to nature through hands-on learning, supporting local fairs and expos, or donating time and resources to other non-profits, Norfolk Botanical Garden serves as resource to the entire community across the board.

 Establishing NBG as a leader in environmental stewardship is our number one strategic goal.
-This includes initiatives to expand and improve our in-house environmentally sustainable practices and to empower Hampton Roads residents to adopt sustainable practices.
+This includes initiatives to expand and improve our in-house environmentally sustainable practices and to empower Coastal Virginia residents to adopt sustainable practices.

 We are cognizant of the impact our office and gardening practices have on the ecosystem.
 We strive to constantly review and improve our practices.

 Take action in your own garden – Improve your soil.
 Let’s Compost.